The importance of ensuring proper temperature regulation of produce has never been more important.

 Requires the employee to go to the location of the tag to interrogate the temperature data from the tag.
 In this case, the employee may also be required to check the condition of the freezer or cooler while there.

 Does not require a monthly hosting fee for its use or connect on to the store internet.
-The employee simply approaches the device with the temperature measuring device, interrogates the tag by holding the unit close to the tag and uploads the data to the appropriate check on the checklist.
+The employee simply approaches with the temperature measuring device, interrogates the tag by holding the unit close to the tag and uploads the data to the appropriate check on the checklist.

 There are very strict HACCP requirements for food temperature measurements.
 Failure to comply with these measurement guidelines can encourage the growth of bacteria in food and subsequently expose guests to a food borne illness.